Bombing of Gorky in World War II: November 1941

-The bombing of 1942
+Bombing of 1942

-On the night of February Tuesday, 3 to Wednesday, 4, a single aircraft, shutting down the engines and, flying from a great height, broke through the air defense shield and dropped 3 bombs on GAZ.
+On the night of 3/4 February 1942, a single aircraft, shutting down its engines and, flying from a great height, broke through the air defense shield and dropped three bombs on GAZ.
 Wheel and engine workshops were damaged.
 17 workers died, 41 were wounded.
-In this raid, for the first time, German agents-spotters who penetrated into Gorky were seen.
-They carried out target designation, launching the signal flares of red and white from the ground.
+In this raid, for the first time, German agent spotters who had infiltrated into Gorky were seen.
+They carried out target designation, launching red and white signal flares from the ground.

-On the nights of February 4 to Thursday, 5, Friday, 6 to Saturday, 7 and from 23 to 24, 3 attempts were made to attack Gorky.
-According to air defense, in the first raid of 12 aircraft in the city flew only 1, was dropped 5 bombs on GAZ and Stakhanovsky village, in the second and third raids there were no breakthroughs.
-According to German data, on February 5–6, a single airplane was raided.
+On the nights of February 4/5, 7/8, and 23/24, three attempts were made to attack Gorky.
+According to air defense, in the first raid of twelve aircraft in the city, only one got through, dropping five bombs on GAZ and Stakhanovsky village; in the second and third raids no planes got through.
+According to German data, on the night of February 5/6, a single airplane raided.

 In total, as a result of the bombing of February 1942, 20 people died and 48 people were injured.
 Damage inflicted to industrial facilities was insignificant.

-At the end of May, 5 reconnaissance flights were carried out over the city.
+At the end of May, five reconnaissance flights were carried out over the city.

-On Saturday, May 30 and Wednesday, June 10, two unsuccessful bombing raids on Gorky, Bor and Dzerzhinsk were undertaken.
-According to air defense estimates, approximately 20 aircraft.
-For the defense of the most important objects, barrage balloons and anti-aircraft guns of gunboats of the Volga Military Flotilla began to be used.
+On May 30 and June 10, two unsuccessful bombing raids on Gorky, Bor and Dzerzhinsk were undertaken.
+According to air defense estimates, approximately 20 aircraft took part.
+For the defense of the most important objects, barrage balloons and the anti-aircraft guns of gunboats of the Volga Military Flotilla were first used.
 According to German data, the raids were committed on the night of May 30.

 30-31, from Sunday, May 31 to Monday, June 1 and June 10 (single aircraft).
 The bombing was carried out from a great height, about 50 bombs fell on the residential sector and repair base No. 97, where the tanks were assembled, which were done by Lend-Lease.